 It can safely be said that there is hardly a single Christmas custom observed today that does not have its origin in pagan or satanic religions.
 Now these questions must be answered.
-Do you think that the purpose of placing a Christmas celebration on the date of this pagan carnival was accomplished?
-Honestly do you think that the heathenish and generally licentious pagan customs have been replaced by any Christian practices?
-On the contrary pagan has come out the victor, and sadly the results show the real purpose of the savior is hidden from the people.
+Do you think that the purpose of placing a Christmas celebration on the date of a pagan carnival was accomplished?
+Honestly do you think that the paganistic and generally immoral pagan customs have been replaced by any Christian practices?
+On the contrary paganism has come out the victor, and sadly the results show the real purpose of the savior is hidden from the people.
 It causes them to cling to many foolish and god dishonoring ideas and practices.
 Is it reasonable to believe that just pasting the name of god and Christ on pagan religious practices will make them Christian?
 Can you believe that Jesus would condone and justify such a practice?
 He didn't spare the religious leaders of his day who followed traditions instead of the pure worship of God.
-He didn't cover over their sanctimonious fraud, but he exposed them for the fakers they were.
+He didn't cover over their sanctimonious fraud, but he exposed them as the fakes they were.
 You can read this for yourself in Matthew chapter 23.
 But let me include parts of verses 25 and 26 for you.
 Jesus says to those religious leaders, "Woe to YOU, scribes hypocrites! because YOU cleanse the outside of the cup and of the dish, but inside they are full of plunder and immoderateness cleanse first the inside of the cup and of the dish, that the outside of it also may become clean."
-Religious leaders have admitted the truth that pagan customs have been incorporated into Christmas celebrations, yet they try and gloss it over.
-They try using Christ's words to "clean the outside of the cup" by incorporating some Bible stories in their Christmas legend.
+Religious leaders have admitted the truth that pagan customs have been incorporated into Christmas celebrations, yet they try and gloss over it.
+They try using Christ's words to "clean the outside of the cup" by incorporating some Bible stories in their Christmas legends.

 If Christmas is Christian then surely such an important event must have been advocated by Christ himself or at least by his disciples, who wrote the Christian-Greek scriptures.
 But no, NOT ONCE, was such an idea even suggested.
 Christians were instructed to only observe Jesus' death.
 That would constantly remind them of Jehovah's purpose in providing the savior.
 You see a birthday celebration only serves to blind the people to God's purpose.

 How could this world wide pagan celebration, supposedly in honor in Jesus Christ, possibly gained such an acceptance by the religions of Christendom?
-Perhaps the Bible can help us to understand this miracle, for truly it is one.
-Do you believe the Bible when it tells us at 2 Corinthians 11:14, 15 that Satan can appear as an angel of light fooling even perhaps the elect if it were possible?
-Do you believe was it says at 1 John 5:19, which says that "the whole world is lying in the [power of the] wicked one"?
-Do you believe 2 Corinthians 4:4 which tells us Satan is "the god of this system of things" and is preventing many from understanding the good news about the Christ, and keeping the people blinded so that they can't know the truth?
+Perhaps the Bible can help us to understand this.
+Do you believe what the Bible tells us at 2 Corinthians 11:14, 15 that Satan can appear as an angel of light and fool even perhaps the elect if it were possible?
+Do you believe what was written at 1 John 5:19, which reads "the whole world is lying in the power of the wicked one"?
+Do you believe 2 Corinthians 4:4 which tells us Satan is "the god of this system of things" and he is preventing many from understanding the good news about the Christ by keeping them blinded so that they can't know the truth?
 Sometimes it's difficult for people to break off old habits.
-Some religious people knowing the truth about Christmas customs, and how it has been so commercialized, say as many clergyman have, "Let's put Christ back into Christmas!"
+Even though some religious people know the truth about Christmas customs and how it has been so commercialized say, as many clergyman have, "Let's put Christ back into Christmas!"
 Have you ever heard that?

-Now if we are Christian, and we put Jehovah's worship ahead of all other and we really love our children, we should want to protect them from false worship, should we not.
-Surely their everlasting life is worth than sentimental Christmas celebrating.
-Gifts are fine to give and receive, and gifts should be given to the children, but why wait until Christmas to make it appear to them as though it's a Christmas gift?
-Really, what is the greatest gift you could give to your child, or receive for yourself?
-The Bible at Romans 6:23 reads: "the gift God gives is everlasting life."
-At John 17:3 it reads: "This means everlasting life, their taking in knowledge of you, the only true God, and of the one whom you sent forth, Jesus Christ."
-Isn't this the kind of gift your child to get?
-Can they get it for Christmas?
-So parents help your children, explain to them using the Bible, about Christmas.
-You can strengthen and fortify them so that they can face that world outside confident they are doing the right thing.
-Jesus himself made an apt illustration and you'll find it at Matthew 7:9,10.
+If we are Christian and we put Jehovah's worship ahead of everything else then we should want to protect our children from false worship.
+Their everlasting life is worth more than sentimental Christmas celebrating.
+Gifts are fine to give and receive, and gifts should be given to the children, but why wait until Christmas to make it appear to them as though it is a Christmas gift?
+What is the greatest gift you could give to your child or receive for yourself?
+Romans 6:23 reads "the gift God gives is everlasting life."
+John 17:3 reads: "This means everlasting life, their taking in knowledge of you, the only true God, and of the one whom you sent forth, Jesus Christ."
+Isn't this the kind of gift your child deserves?
+Can they get this gift for Christmas?
+So parents help your children.
+Using the Bible explain to them about Christmas.
+You can strengthen and fortify them so that they can face that world outside confident that they are doing the right thing.
+Jesus himself made an apt illustration.
+You'll find it at Matthew 7:9,10.
 "Indeed," said Jesus. " who is the man among YOU whom his son asks for bread - he will not hand him a stone, will he?
 Or, perhaps, he will ask for a fish - he will not hand him a serpent, will he?"

-Can we possibly observe Christmas and in a non-religious way?
+Can we possibly observe Christmas in a non-religious way?
 You could reason, "I don't believe in all that stuff!" but you go ahead and do it anyway.
-Well if we want to be guided by the Bible lets turn to 1 Corinthians 10:21.
-This is the way God feels about it.
+Well if we want to be guided by the Bible let's turn to 1 Corinthians 10:21.
+These are God's feelings about it.
 "YOU cannot be drinking the cup of Jehovah and the cup of demons; YOU cannot be partaking of "the table of Jehovah" and the table of demons."
 Turn over to 2 Corinthians 6:4-18 and we'll include excerpts (but feel free the read it in its entirety).
 There it tells us, "Do not become unevenly yoked with unbelievers.
 For what fellowship does light have with darkness? what agreement does God's temple have with idols? "'Therefore get out from among them, and separate yourselves,' says Jehovah, 'and quit touching the unclean thing'" "'And I shall be a father to YOU, and YOU will be sons and daughters to me,' says Jehovah the Almighty."

-Does all of this mean Christians must do away with Christmas if they are to be pleasing to Jehovah?
-That's the question that each one must answer for himself or herself, and perhaps this Christmas story will help you do that.
-Consider it seriously and as you do ask yourself "what would Jesus really say about Christmas?"
+Does all of this mean as a Christians you must do away with Christmas so that you are pleasing to Jehovah?
+That's the question you will need to answer for yourself.
+In the meantime perhaps this Christmas story will help provide the answer.
+Consider it seriously.
+As you do ask yourself "what would Jesus really say about Christmas?"

 |Christmas Customs||Pagan Customs / Nimrod worship||Similar?|